cgwire/kitsu/docs/assignation/README.md

 ![Drop down menu team](../img/getting-started/drop_down_menu_team.png)

 On the **Team** page, you can see all the assignations for a specific project.
-Switch to the page's top if you want to check another project team.
+Switch to the page's top to check another project team.

 ![Team page](../img/getting-started/team_page.png)